JummyJoeJackson/EcoShare/README.md

 - **Group Discussions:** Join group chats focused on specific topics like sustainable living, renewable energy, or local environmental initiatives.

-## Getting Started

-To get started, create an account and connect with other like-minded individuals who are passionate about sustainability.
-Start by sharing your eco-friendly habits, like switching to reusable products or reducing your energy consumption.

 ## Installation